 To validate the robustness and scalability of PaLMR, we extend our evaluation beyond the base 7B model to different parameter scales and newer architectural generations.
 The comprehensive results are summarized in Table~\ref{tab:size_study}.

-Across the evaluated model scales ranging from 3B to 32B on Qwen2.5 family, PaLMR demonstrates a consistent advantage over GRPO method on out-of-domain benchmarks.
+Across the evaluated model scales ranging from 3B to 32B on the Qwen2.5 family, PaLMR consistently outperforms the GRPO method on out-of-domain benchmarks.
 In particular, on the 32B model, PaLMR improves the baseline MMMU performance from 64.3 to 66.8, while GRPO slightly degrades to 64.0.
 This confirms that PaLMR generalizes well to models within the same family.

-While PaLMR yields substantial improvements on the Qwen2.5-VL series, its performance boosting effection diminishes when applied to the more advanced Qwen3-VL-8B architecture.
+While PaLMR yields substantial improvements on the Qwen2.5-VL series, its performance-boosting effect diminishes when applied to the more advanced Qwen3-VL-8B architecture.
 Specifically, on the HallusionBench and MathVerse Vision Only benchmarks, PaLMR achieves scores of 75.2 and 60.0, marginally underperforming the standard GRPO baselines of 75.3 and 60.8.
 This performance saturation can be attributed to the degradation of the visual reward mechanism.
 PaLMR utilizes a pair-wise scoring paradigm based on reference data annotated by the less capable Qwen2.5-VL-7B model.
-As the intrinsic capabilities of the target model eclipse those of the annotator, the judge model inherently loses its discriminative precision.
+As the target model's intrinsic capabilities eclipse those of the annotator, the judge model inherently loses its discriminative precision.
 Consequently, the visual gate mechanism fails to accurately quantify performance gains, causing the optimization framework to degenerate into standard GRPO.